mongodb/terraform-provider-mongodbatlas/website/docs/r/auditing.html.markdown

 ## Argument Reference

 * `project_id` - (Required) The unique ID for the project to configure auditing.
-* `audit_filter` - Indicates whether the auditing system captures successful authentication attempts for audit filters using the "atype" : "authCheck" auditing event.
-For more information, see auditAuthorizationSuccess
+* `audit_authorization_success` - Indicates whether the auditing system captures successful authentication attempts for audit filters using the "atype" : "authCheck" auditing event.
+For more information, see [auditAuthorizationSuccess](https://docs.mongodb.com/manual/reference/parameters/#param.auditAuthorizationSuccess).  **Warning!
+Enabling Audit authorization successes can severely impact cluster performance.
+Enable this option with caution.**
-* `audit_authorization_success` - JSON-formatted audit filter used by the project
+* `audit_filter` - JSON-formatted audit filter.
+For complete documentation on custom auditing filters, see [Configure Audit Filters](https://docs.mongodb.com/manual/tutorial/configure-audit-filters/).
 * `enabled` - Denotes whether or not the project associated with the {project_id} has database auditing enabled.
+Defaults to false.

 ~> **NOTE:** Auditing created by API Keys must belong to an existing organization.